 a) knowledge in the medical humanities, and

-b) the student’s professional development (not to exceed 1000 words).
+b) the student’s professional development.

 2. Statement of support from an appropriate faculty mentor.